fiseni/NuSeal/README.md

 ### 5. Packing assets

-By default, once we generate the `YourPackageId.props` and `YourPackageId.targets` assets, we add items to pack them in the NuGet package.
-We're packing them in `build` directory, and in case of `Transitive` scope we pack them in `buildTransitive` directory as well.
+By default, once the `YourPackageId.props` and `YourPackageId.targets` assets are generated, we add items to pack them in the NuGet package.
+We're packing them in `build` directory, and in case of `Transitive` scope in `buildTransitive` directory as well.

 ```xml
 <None Include="$(OutputPath)\$(PackageId).props" Pack="true" PackagePath="build\$(PackageId).props" Visible="false"/>